ADA-GWU/a2-digital-image-and-color-spaces-Elshan-Projects/README.md

 + **k_means_quantization(image, n_clusters)**: Applies K-means clustering to reduce the number of colors in the image to n_clusters.
 It reshapes the image into a 2D array where each row represents a pixel, then uses K-means clustering to find n_clusters number of clusters in the color space.
 Each pixel's color is replaced with the closest cluster center's color.
 The function returns the image reconstructed with the new quantized colors.
 + **quantization_driver(image_path, n_buckets_list)**: The main driver function for performing and displaying color quantization.
 It loads an original image from image_path, applies both uniform quantization and K-means quantization with the number of buckets specified in n_buckets_list, displays the original and quantized images, and saves the quantized images using the aforementioned naming convention.
 The function does not return a value but shows the results and saves the quantized images.

+# Hue, Saturation, Brightness, Lightness
++ The resulting images with both positive and negative alterations are located in the "Hue, Saturation, Brightness, Lightness" folder.
+### Instructions
++ The script name _Hue_Saturation_Brightness_Lightness__Elshan Naghizade.py_
++ Dependencies: pillow matplotlib numpy (Use __pip install _package name___ to install)
++ Driver Function: HSBL_driver("image_1.jpg", adjustments)
++ To use the HSBL_driver function, you should pass two parameters: the path to your image file and a list of adjustments you want to apply.
+The structure of the adjustments list consists of tuples, where each tuple contains three elements: the parameter name (as a string) to be adjusted ("hue", "saturation", "brightness", or "lightness"), the value of the adjustment (as a number), and the direction of the adjustment (either "increase" or "decrease" as a string).
+This list allows you to specify multiple adjustments in sequence, enabling complex color transformations on the image.
+Since Pillow automatically crops the ranges, the user doesn't have to consider the out-of-range problem.
++ It will display the original image and the resulting images, consequently saving them in the same folder that contains the script under the following naming convention:
+***name of the file + the changed parameter (for instance, hue) + the change value + increase/decrease***
+### Code Overview